 Hello, I’m Marc Grant,

-Voicing our common concerns, and focusing attention on the projects and priorities that matter to us all as local residents, is among the most rewarding aspects I’ve had representing Ward 5 at Oakville’s Town Council.
-I’m very proud that, working together as a community, Oakville was named Canada’s Best Places to Live for 2018 by MoneySense Magazine.
+Speaking with people in the community, giving a voice to our common concerns, and focusing attention on the projects and priorities that matter to us all as local residents, is among the most rewarding aspects I’ve had representing Ward 5 at Oakville’s Town Council.

-But this is no time to rest; we are constantly faced with new opportunities and challenges.
-I’ve developed the personal and professional relationships, I am fully engaged in the issues and am completely familiar with policies to serve the Ward 5 community.
+I’ve developed the personal, charitable and professional relationships; I am fully engaged in the issues and am completely familiar with policies to serve the Ward 5 community.
 Most of all, I have the necessary experience to ask the right questions and resolve the issues, big or small.

-And while I’m working on the larger issues, I never lose sight of the fact that my most important work comes down to a personal level: being there when you have questions or concerns and stepping in to help resolve issues that affect you and your family.
+And while I’m working on the larger issues, I never lose sight of the fact that my most important work comes down to that personal level: being there when you have questions or concerns, stepping in to help resolve issues that affect you, your friends and your family.
 That’s why I always strive to respond to direct inquiries within 24 hours.

-As an independent voice on Council, I believe that one solution doesn’t often work for every neighbourhood and speak out when something doesn’t make sense or needs further work to meet the needs of my constituents.
+I believe that one solution doesn’t often work for every neighbourhood, every street, every person, and I speak out when something doesn’t make sense or needs further work to meet the needs of my constituents.
 When new policies are being discussed, I consider how they would fit in with the unique natures of College Park, River Oaks and the Uptown Core.

-We need to keep the momentum going; let’s make our ‘best place to live’ even better through continued consultation and effort.
-On October 22, please vote for me, Marc Grant, to remain as a strong voice for our community as your Ward 5 Town Councillor.
+I want to continue to help us make not just Oakville, but your own space, a great place to live.
+I need your support to keep the momentum going.
+On October 24, please vote for me, Marc Grant, to remain as a strong voice for you, our families and our community as your Ward 5 Town Councillor.

-Championed new park amenities, such as the College Park splash pad project, and Trafalgar Memorial Park – 27.24 acres of multi-use space for families and people of all ages to enjoy
+Championed better park amenities, such as the College Park Parks Rehabilitation project – to update our oldest parks with new structures and splash pads – which I hope to extend to River Oaks.
+As well, we’re close to finishing Trafalgar Memorial Park – 27.24 acres of multi-use space for families and people of all ages to enjoy

 Fought to allow local communities to retain on-street parking rights, and pushed developers to have sufficient parking for new projects